aspisov/llm/writeup.md

 ## Problem (train_bpe): BPE Tokenizer Training (15 points)

-**Deliverable**: Write a function that, given a path to an input text file, trains a (byte-level) BPE tokenizer.
+- Deliverable: Write a function that, given a path to an input text file, trains a (byte-level) BPE tokenizer.
 Your BPE training function should handle (at least) the following input parameters:

 `input_path: str` Path to a text file with BPE tokenizer training data.